 If you don’t take in additional carbohydrates during the race, you will deplete your glycogen stores and face the dreaded experience of “bonking” or “hitting the wall.”

-This sensation of fatigue and a drastic slowing of your running pace is due to the fact that once you are glycogen-depleted, your muscles have to shift to burning only fat for fuel, and as discussed, this is a much slower process.
+This sensation of fatigue and a drastic slowing of your running pace is because once you are glycogen-depleted, your muscles have to shift to burning only fat for fuel, and as discussed, this is a much slower process.

 Therefore, you are physiologically forced to slow down because the muscles aren’t getting enough energy fast enough to meet their needs.